Name: Clear Voice Surveys.

 - What you do when you’re free (travel, what you do when you have time for a little R & R).

 Basically, there’s going to be a lot of initial work required if you decide to sign up with Clear Voice.
 But honestly, this part of the whole thing isn’t unusual.
-All questionnaire sites, even the “good” ones ask you for this info because in doing so, they can figure out which questionnaires to send you.
+All paid online surveys sites, even the good ones ask you for this info because in doing so, they can figure out which questionnaires to send you.

 Their whole goal is figuring out who the best suited person is to take the surveys they are associated with (I am sure they have affiliations with multiple places).

 Now one very important thing to note is that for completing these initial profile questions, you don’t get paid ANYTHING for it.
 In the past, even halfway good questionnaire sites would actually incentivize and reward you for doing this type of stuff to keep you pushing further, but with Clear Voice, that does not appear to be the case, which is another con you add to the list.

 Furthermore, I’m not the only person who thinks this way about this program.
 Simply Googling what other people think about this program really sheds light and credibility to what I’m saying here.

 For example, there is a pretty popular website called Surveypolice.com, which as it’s name suggests, reviews these types of places and it just so happens Clear Voice is on their list.
 How did it rank?
 Well the general overview is…